dawid-cloudvisor/wafr-documentation/docs/security/SEC02-BP02.md

 ---
-title: SEC02-BP02 - Rely on a centralized identity provider
+title: SEC02-BP02 - Use temporary credentials
 layout: default
 parent: SEC02 - How do you manage identities for people and machines?
 grand_parent: Security